NixOS/nix/doc/manual/src/command-ref/files/user-profiles.md

 > **Warning**
 >
-> This will delete packages that have been installed before, so you may want to back this information before running the command.
+> This will delete packages that have been installed before, so you may want to back up this information before running the command.

 ```console
  $ rm -rf "${XDG_STATE_HOME-$HOME/.local/state}/nix/profiles/profile"